 What is the first sign of scabies?

-It takes normally one month or more for the skin to react. despite some scabies symptoms appears earlier, The most common scabies early signs are:
+It takes one month or more for the skin to react.
+Despite some scabies symptoms appearing earlier, the most common scabies early signs are:

 How long does it take for scabies to show up after exposure?

-Scabies symptoms occur once the skin reacts to the presence of mites and their eggs; If someone never had an infection before, The first time he’s exposed to the scabies mite, it takes up to forty days for symptoms to appear. however, if he had scabies before and get it once more, this time frame is considerably shorter in subsequent infestations because the body’s immune system is faster to react (the symptoms typically develop more quickly in individuals who’ve had itch before).
-The symptoms of scabies will begin among two to four days.
+Scabies symptoms occur once the skin reacts to the presence of mites and their eggs; If someone never had an infection before, the first time he’s exposed to the scabies mite, it takes up to forty days for symptoms to appear.
+However, if he had scabies before and gets it once more, this time frame is considerably shorter in subsequent infestations because the body’s immune system is faster to react (the symptoms typically develop more quickly in individuals who’ve had itch before).
+The symptoms of scabies will begin within two to four days.